isomerpages/govtech-stp/_traveller-resources/Travel Health Control Measures (Category I,II,III,IV).md

 <div id="from"></div>

-### Categories of Travel Health Control Measures (for arrivals from 26 Jan 2021, 2359h)
+### Categories of Travel Health Control Measures (for arrivals from 26 Dec 2021, 2359h)

 <span style="color:red;"><b>Travellers arriving in Singapore <u>before 26 Dec 2021, 2359h</u> will be subject to the measures stipulated in their approval letters and Stay Home Notices (SHN).</b></span>